 This is where the eSIM comes in: a digital solution that connects you from the moment you land, without paperwork, without searching for stores, and keeping your main number active for WhatsApp and other apps.
 In this guide, we tell you everything you need to know to choose and use an eSIM in Spain.

-Why Use an eSIM in Spain
+Why use an eSIM in Spain

 Another important benefit is that you keep your main number active.
-With an eSIM, your physical SIM still works for calls and messages (although we recommend disabling mobile data on that line to avoid roaming charges).
-This means you continue to receive WhatsApp messages, bank verification codes, and important calls on your usual number, while using the eSIM's data for browsing, using maps, and social media.
+With an eSIM, your physical SIM continues to work for calls and messages (although we recommend disabling mobile data on that line to avoid roaming charges).
+This means you continue to receive WhatsApp messages, bank verification codes, and important calls on your usual number, while using the eSIM data for browsing, maps, and social media.

 Finally, the eSIM is more flexible for adjusting your plan.
 If you run out of data, you can buy more GB from your provider's app without having to look for a physical top-up point.
-And if your trip extends a few more days than planned, it's much easier to renew or extend your digital plan than to manage a physical SIM with a limited balance.
+And if your trip extends a few more days than planned, it's much easier to renew or extend your digital plan than to manage a physical SIM with limited balance.

-Coverage and Operators in Spain
+Coverage and operators in Spain

 Spain has three main operators that dominate the telecommunications market: Movistar (Telefónica), Vodafone, and Orange.
 These three operators offer 4G coverage in practically the entire national territory and are actively deploying 5G networks in major cities.
 When you buy an eSIM for Spain, your provider connects to one of these networks to give you service.

 Movistar is the historical operator and has the most extensive coverage, especially in rural areas and small towns.
-If your trip includes less touristy destinations or routes through the interior, Movistar's network is likely to be the most reliable.
+If your trip includes less touristy destinations or routes inland, Movistar's network is likely to be the most reliable.
 Vodafone and Orange also have excellent coverage in cities and tourist areas, with very competitive 4G and 5G speeds.
 In practice, the difference between the three operators is minimal in cities like Madrid, Barcelona, Seville, Valencia, or Malaga.

 Regarding areas with limited coverage, Spain is a very well-connected country, but there are some exceptions.
 In remote natural parks, mountainous areas of the Pyrenees, or very rural areas of Castilla y León, Extremadura, or Aragon, the signal can be weak or intermittent.
-If you plan to hike the Camino de Santiago, routes through the Picos de Europa, or visit very small towns, it is advisable to download offline maps and not depend entirely on mobile connection.
+If you plan to hike the Camino de Santiago, routes through the Picos de Europa, or visit very small towns, it is advisable to download offline maps and not rely entirely on mobile connection.

-The amount of data you need in Spain depends on the duration of your trip and how you use your cell phone.
+The amount of data you need in Spain depends on the duration of your trip and how you use your phone.
 For a typical 10-day trip visiting Madrid, Barcelona, and Seville, we recommend between 8 and 10 GB.
 This amount allows you to constantly use Google Maps or Waze, check social media several times a day, make occasional video calls, share photos and stories on Instagram, and search for information on restaurants, museum hours, and transportation.

 Before traveling, configure your phone to use your physical SIM for calls and messages, but keep mobile data disabled on that line to avoid roaming charges.
 When you land in Spain, activate mobile data on your eSIM.
-On iPhone, go to Settings > Mobile Data and select your Spain eSIM as the default line for data.
-Activate "Data Roaming" for that specific line (don't worry, there are no extra charges because you already paid for your plan).
+On iPhone, go to Settings > Cellular and select your eSIM Spain as the default line for data.
+Enable "Data Roaming" for that specific line (don't worry, there are no extra charges because you've already paid for your plan).

 Your phone should automatically connect to the network in a few seconds.
-You will see the operator's name (Movistar, Vodafone, or Orange) and the 4G or 5G indicator at the top of the screen.
+You will see the operator name (Movistar, Vodafone, or Orange) and the 4G or 5G indicator at the top of the screen.
 Open your browser or any app to confirm you have a connection.
 If it doesn't connect automatically, restart your phone with airplane mode activated for 30 seconds.
-This usually resolves any initial connection problems.
+This usually resolves any initial connection issues.

-For Latin American travelers, the cost difference between using international roaming and buying an eSIM is abysmal.
+For Latin American travelers, the cost difference between using international roaming and buying an eSIM is immense.
 Here we show you concrete examples of what you would pay with the main operators in the region versus using an eSIM, so you can see why this option has become so popular among frequent travelers.

 If you travel from Mexico with Telcel, roaming in Spain costs approximately $16 USD per day with the "Roaming Sin Fronteras" plan.
 For 10 days, you would be paying $160 USD, and this only includes limited data (generally up to 2-3 GB per day with reduced speed afterward).
 Movistar Mexico charges around $12 USD per day with similar limits.
-In contrast, a 10 GB eSIM for 10 days costs between $25-35 USD, a saving of more than 80%.
+In contrast, a 10 GB eSIM for 10 days costs between $25-35 USD, a saving of over 80%.

 From Argentina, roaming rates are even higher.
 Movistar Argentina charges approximately $15 USD per day in Europe, and Claro Argentina has similar rates.
 For a 10-day trip, you would be spending $150 USD or more, with very restrictive data limits.
 Personal (Telecom) offers weekly packages for about $60-70 USD, but they are still much more expensive than an eSIM that gives you more flexibility and data.